paginagmbh/solr-client/README.md

 ## Author Information

-This role was created in 2018 by [Pagina GmbH](https://www.pagina.gmbh/).
+This library was created in 2018 by [Pagina GmbH](https://www.pagina.gmbh/).